yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

 However, you will find these restrictions meaningful as we have alluded to in the previous section.

-### Basic Expressions
+## Basic Expressions

 By this point you should have already installed GHC, which comes with two main parts: `ghc` itself (the compiler), and `ghci` the REPL/interpreter.
-For now, open `ghci` to start an interactive Haskell shell, and enter some basic mathematical expressions!
+For now, run `ghci` in the terminal to start an interactive Haskell shell, and enter some basic mathematical expressions!

 ``` haskell